getsentry/sentry-php/UPGRADE-4.0.md

 - Added `ext-curl` as a composer requirement.

 - The `IgnoreErrorsIntegration` integration was removed.
-Use the `ignore_errors` option instead.
+Use the `ignore_exceptions` option instead.

   ```php
   Sentry\init([
       'ignore_exceptions' => [BadThingsHappenedException::class],
   ]);
   ```

   This option performs an [`is_a`](https://www.php.net/manual/en/function.is-a.php) check, so you can also ignore more generic exceptions.

 - Removed support for `symfony/options-resolver: ^3.4.43`.